 The expiration of the approvals means that employers will have to determine the (changed) commuting pattern of their employees next year.
 They have to check this against the 36 week or 128 day requirement and check whether they can still give a fixed allowance.
 Employers can also reimburse the costs of commuting based on the days actually travelled.

-Furthermore, as of January 1, 2021, employers will no longer be able to reimburse small expenses for homeworking days.
+January February 1, 2021, employers will no longer be able to reimburse small expenses for homeworking days.
 As a result of working more from home, the facts and circumstances have changed for many employers.
 They will therefore have to assess whether the substantiation for the reimbursement in 2021 is still sufficient.